Codium-ai/codiumai-vscode-release/README.md

    - Add general instructions - choose or add style for your test suite.
    - Add examples of data inputs to enhance and accurate your generated tests.
    - Add example of tests to accurate yout tests suite style to match your style.
-   - Add your own test to start the test suite from.
    - Choose auto mock on / off - to automatically generate mocks for your tests.
    - Choose number of tests to generate.